hasini999/work-flint-security-system/README.md

 # 🛡 Work Flint – Insider Threat Detection System using Honeypot & Dynamic Access Control

-A cybersecurity + HR intelligence simulation system designed to mimic enterprise Security Operations Center (SOC) workflows with real-time threat detection and insider risk monitoring.
+A cybersecurity + intelligence simulation system designed to mimic enterprise Security Operations Center (SOC) workflows with real-time insider threat monitoring, honeypot deception systems, behavioral risk scoring, and dynamic access control.

 Work Flint is a full-stack enterprise-style security monitoring and HR management system built using Node.js, Express, MySQL, and real-time event tracking.
-It simulates a real-world corporate environment with insider threat detection, HR workflows, and security intelligence systems.
+It simulates a real-world corporate environment with insider threat detection, real-time analytics, and intelligent incident reporting into one integrated enterprise-style system.

 ---

 # 🎯 Project Goal

 This project simulates how real enterprises monitor insider threats using: